IMRL/Graph_Gain_Exploration/README.md

 ## Update

-03/02/2023, The paper has been submitted for presentation on RAL 2023.
+03/02/2023, The paper was submitted for presentation on RAL 2023.

-07/01/2023, The code has been released.
+07/01/2023, The code was released.

-07/05/2023, The paper is accepted for publishing at IEEE RA-L.
+07/05/2023, The paper was accepted for publishing at IEEE RA-L.

 ## Installation